datoviz/datoviz/docs/expert/visual.md

 Datoviz makes the distinction between a **graphics** (graphics pipeline) and a **visual**:

-* the **graphics** is a GPU-level object.
+* a **graphics** is a GPU-level object.
 It is defined by a vertex shader, a fragment shader, a primitive type (point, line, triangle), and other details.
-* the **visual** is a user-level object.
+* a **visual** is a user-level object.
 It encapsulates a particular type of visual element and abstracts away the GPU implementation details.
 A visual is defined by one or several graphics pipelines, optional compute pipelines, and a set of **visual properties** that allow the user to specify the visual's data.

 Importantly, the user doesn't need to know the internal implementation details of a visual to use it.
 It is normally sufficient to know the props specification.

-## Vertex buffer and structure

-TODO

 ## Making a custom visual based on existing graphics

-In this section, we'll show how to **create a custom visual by reusing an existing graphics**.
+In this section, we'll show how to **create a custom visual by reusing an existing graphics** (without writing custom shaders).
 The main use-case for this scenario is making a visual with a **custom CPU data transformation pipeline**.

 An example is polygon triangulation: since the GPU can only render triangles, one needs to triangulate an arbitrary shape before rendering it.
 The triangulation is implemented at the level of the visual, so that the user can pass the polygon points without having to triangulate it manually.
 The visual makes the triangulation internally, and generates the triangles required by the underlying graphics pipeline.

 In the simple example below, we'll implement a simple **square visual** with a trivial triangulation (two triangles per square).
-The custom rectangle visual will provide the following props:
+The custom square visual will provide the following props:

 | Type | Index | Type | Description |
 | ---- | ---- | ---- | ---- |